Geopolymer Camp: 2015, July 06-08, with TUTORIAL (short courses for Newcomers)

 Mark your calendars and plan on being in Saint-Quentin, France, on Monday 06-Wednesday 08.
 July 2015 for the seventh Geopolymer Camp.

 To get geopolymer fans together, learn from each other, figure out the future of geopolymer applications and chemistry, and have a good time.
 You’ll have 2 days for learning, presenting, sharing, chatting, at super saver-cost of 55 € (excluding fees for TUTORIAL).
 We have decided to break down the infernal spiral of costs that is undermining the exchanges between the scientific communities.
 Conferences with registration fees of 800-1000 dollars (600-700 euros) are non-sense.
 Apparently this is what some scientists are ready to pay because of the infamous publish or perish request from their administration.
 We want to change this trend into learn OR perish.
 It is now so easy to make a publication in a regular journal, because there are so many, that it becomes no longer accurate to spend these enormous fees just to see his conference presentation on a simple CD (Proceedings), not on paper.

 Let start a new era, return to what it was, 50 years ago, when conferences and gatherings were affordable.
 COME TO THE GEOPOLYMER CAMP.

 GeopolymerCamp is an ad-hoc gathering born from the desire to share and learn in an open environment.
 It is an intense event with discussions and interactions from participants.

 It is not a conference, neither a congress based on extravagant high registration fees and luxus lodging costs.
 It is a casual, informal meeting between anyone who has something to share, to communicate, and anyone with the desire to learn, to interact, and to meet with people.
 Everybody is welcome and invited to join.

-Upon request, we will also deliver a certificate of attendance and paper presentation if your organization asks for it.
+Upon request, we will also deliver a certificate of attendance if your organization asks for it.